argoproj/applicationset/docs/Generators.md

 As with other generators, clusters *must* already be defined within Argo CD, in order to generate Applications for them.

-## Repository Host Generator
+## SCM Provider Generator

-The RepoHost generator uses the API of an SCMaaS provider to discover repositories.
+The SCMProvider generator uses the API of an SCMaaS provider to discover repositories.
 This fits well with many repos following the same GitOps layout patterns such as microservices.

 Support is currently limited to GitHub, PRs are welcome to add more SCM providers.